slowernews/wisdom-tldr/README.md

 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

+> *'Use it or loose it.'*

 > *'Run away from complexity.
 Complexity doesn't add much to life.'*

+> *'Car: max 10K.
+Job: try to live next to it.' -- Mr. Money Moustache*

 <!--
+“Don’t buy complexity; the simpler you make your training, the better the results become.” – Ryan Flaherty

+James Michener’s Nomadic Pursuit of Depth health is also an envy trigger.

 permission to rethink
 weekly design session - think on longer term reactive to proactive life